Downsizing 101: Is it time for your senior to downsize?

 Deciding when to downsize can be tough.
 To help you know when it may be time, here are some key questions to ask:

 These are just a handful of questions to ask to find out whether downsizing may be the right move for you.
-In particular, if you answered yes to several of these questions, it may be time to plan downsizing.
+If you’ve answered yes to several of these questions, it may be time to plan on downsizing.

 Tips for starting the downsizing process

 Downsizing is a long process that can take months of preparation.
-In particular, seniors moving from a family-sized home may find themselves with lots of spaces to clear out.
+Seniors moving from a family-sized home may find themselves with lots of space to clear out.
 To help you, here are some tips for getting started:

-• Give yourself space to be sad or nostalgic.
+- Give yourself space to be sad or nostalgic.
 Moving can be emotional.
-It’s ok to feel sad or nostalgic.
+It’s okay to feel sad or nostalgic.
 Make sure you give yourself space to process these feelings.

 Want even more downsizing tips?
 Take a look at our checklist for seniors moving to care facilities.